jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_pagerduty.md

 ## Specify your PagerDuty account details.

-### API Access Key
+### Integration Key

-The API Access Key authenticates the Spotlight Diagnostic Server to your PagerDuty account.
+The Integration Key authenticates the Spotlight Diagnostic Server to your PagerDuty account.

-### Service API Key

-The Service API Key links the Spotlight Diagnostic Server to the PagerDuty service.

 ## Click Trigger Test Incident